Darrenvandervelde/Darrenvandervelde/README.md

-  I created <a href="https://github.com/NightShiftDeveloper/">Night Shift Developers</a> , an organization dedicated to helping students enhance their technical skills through active participation in collaborativeprojects.
+  I created <a href="https://github.com/NightShiftDeveloper/">Night Shift Developers</a> , an organization dedicated to helping students enhance their technical skills through active participation in collaborative projects.
 Members work on diverse initiatives that provide practical experience and professional development.

   Currently also working as a GitHub Mentor at <a href="https://www.itonlinelearning.com/" target="_blank">ITonlinelearning</a>, helping aspiring developers improve their coding skills, GitHub workflows, portfolio projects, and modern development practices.